toddfoster/sharedprayers/content/liturgies/holywk-epwed.md

 > as it was in the beginning, is now, and will be for ever.
 Amen.**

 ##### The People are seated.
+**The Second Lesson** --- _Hebrews 12:1--3_
 Reader:
 > A Reading from the book of Hebrews.
 >
 >> Since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that clings so closely, and let us run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.
 >>
->> Consider him who endured such hostility against himself from sinners, so that you may not grow weary or lose heart. _(Hebrews 12:1--3)_
+>> Consider him who endured such hostility against himself from sinners, so that you may not grow weary or lose heart.

 Reader:
 > The Word of the Lord.